River North Art District

 Don’t let the industrial vibe fool you.
 River North — or RiNo — is one of Denver’s artiest neighborhoods.
 Start on the Brighton side at Plinth Gallery, which features work by contemporary ceramic artists, or at Weilworks, the studio and gallery of painter Tracy Weil, one of the co-founders of the art district.
 For lots of art under one roof, stop into Helikon Gallery & Studios, which houses two gallery spaces and 14 artist studios, or The Dry Ice Factory, a community of 22 art studios, 10 ceramic studios and the Ice Cube and aBuzz galleries.
 Visit painter Sharon Brown at her home studio in The Pattern Shop, or take in a glass-blowing demonstration at Blake Street Glass Studio.

 RiNo is also an incubator for Denver’s craft beverage industry, and these worlds collide on First Fridays, with Stem Ciders, Infinite Monkey Theorem winery, and breweries like Great Divide, Black Shirt Brewing and Beryl’s Beer Co. doubling as art galleries.
 Hungry?
-Visit the Chocolate Crisis Center for free chocolate tastings.
+Duck into food hall Zeppelin Station to snack on everything from Vietnamese banh minh to Montreal-style smoked meats.

 Best Art Walk For: Pairing art and beer (and wine and cider).